Which pancreatic cancer surgery is safer? new study investigates

 Summary

 This study looked at over 2,400 pancreatic cancer patients who had surgery to remove their tumor and repair a nearby vein.
-Researchers compared those who had open surgery versus minimally invasive surgery to see which group had fewer blood clots and serious complications.
-The goal was to find out which approach might lead to better short-term and long-term survival.
+Researchers compared those who had open surgery (a large cut) with those who had minimally invasive surgery (small cuts with a camera).
+The goal was to see which approach led to fewer blood clots and serious complications after surgery, and which helped patients live longer.
+The study did not test a new treatment, but rather gathered information to help doctors choose the best surgical method.

 Disclaimer Read more